Unified Patent Court procedure, remedies, and fees

 The court may appoint court experts to provide expertise for specific aspects of the case.
 A list of approved experts is kept by the Registrar to guarantee independence and impartiality.

 The UPC is intended to be self-financing and court fees are payable.
 The value-based court fees can be found here and further information on calculating the value of a case can be found here.

 The UPC agreement states that reasonable and proportionate legal costs and other expenses incurred by the successful party shall as a general rule be borne by the unsuccessful party.
 Further information relating to the levels of recoverable costs can be found here.

 Enforcement proceedings shall be governed by the law of the participating country where the enforcement takes place.

 The UPC can sanction non-compliant parties with a recurring penalty proportionate to the importance of the order to be enforced.

-A patent mediation and arbitration centre will be established in Ljubljana and Lisbon, and a list of mediators and arbitrators drawn up.
+A patent mediation and arbitration centre is seated in Ljubljana and Lisbon, and a list of mediators and arbitrators is held by the UPC.

 The patent proprietor is entitled to bring infringement actions.
 An exclusive licensee may bring an infringement action as long as the licence agreement does not prohibit it, and it gives prior notice to the proprietor.
 A non-exclusive licensee may bring an infringement action if the licence agreement expressly permits it, and it gives the proprietor prior notice.